halenander/halenander/README.md

 ### Hi there 👋
+Currently a undergraduate CS 💻 student at the University of San Francisco 🌉.
+Located in Honolulu Hawaii 🌴 for the time being.
+New to CS but very eager to learn 😃!

 <!--
 **halenander/halenander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.